-The current turbulence in the U.S. and global financial markets could adversely affect our stock price and our ability to raise additional capital through the sale of equity and/or debt securities.
 The stock market, particularly in recent years, has experienced significant volatility particularly with respect to pharmaceutical and biotechnology stocks, and this trend may continue.
 The volatility of pharmaceutical and biotechnology stocks often does not relate to the operating performance of the companies represented by the stock.
 Our business and the market price of our common stock may be influenced by a large variety of factors, including:

-- the progress and results of our clinical trials; - general economic, political or stock market conditions; - legislative developments; - announcements by us or our competitors concerning clinical trial results, acquisitions, strategic alliances, technological innovations, newly approved commercial products, product discontinuations, or other developments; - the availability of critical materials used in developing and manufacturing AFREZZA or other product candidates; - developments or disputes concerning our patents or proprietary rights; - · the expense and time associated with, and the extent of our ultimate success in, securing regulatory approvals; - announcements by us concerning our financial condition or operating performance; - changes in securities analysts' estimates of our financial condition or operating performance; - general market conditions and fluctuations for emerging growth and pharmaceutical market sectors; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; and - discussion of AFREZZA, our other product candidates, competitors' products, or our stock price by the financial and scientific press, the healthcare community and online investor communities such as chat rooms.
+- the progress and results of our clinical trials; - general economic, political or stock market conditions; - legislative developments: - announcements by us or our competitors concerning clinical trial results, acquisitions, strategic alliances, technological innovations, newly approved commercial products, product discontinuations, or other developments; - the availability of critical materials used in developing and manufacturing AFREZZA or other product candidates; - developments or disputes concerning our patents or proprietary rights; - the expense and time associated with, and the extent of our ultimate success in, securing regulatory approvals; - announcements by us concerning our financial condition or operating performance; - changes in securities analysts' estimates of our financial condition or operating performance; - general market conditions and fluctuations for emerging growth and pharmaceutical market sectors; - the issuance and sale of our common stock pursuant to the Seaside purchase agreement and the Mann purchase agreement over the terms of these agreements; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - the existence of, and the issuance of shares of our common stock pursuant to, the share lending agreement and the short sales of our common stock effected in connection with the recently-completed sale of our 5.75% convertible notes due 2015; and - discussion of AFREZZA, our other product candidates, competitors' products, or our stock price by the financial and scientific press, the healthcare community and online investor communities such as chat rooms.
 In particular, statements about us and our investigational products that appear on interactive websites that permit users to generate content anonymously or under a pseudonym may be difficult to verify and statements attributed to company officials may, in fact, have originated elsewhere.